daddevv/TypingTowers/README.md

 - This enables tracking of finger usage and progress for each finger group in real time.
 - **Mobs now walk toward the player:** Each mob moves toward the player character's position (left side of the screen) after spawning.
 - **Player health system:** The player has a visible health value above their sprite.
 When a mob reaches the player, the player loses health and the mob is removed.
 The game ends with a "Game Over" message if health reaches zero.
+- **Improved mob input targeting and combo logic:** When multiple mobs are on screen, the game now targets the closest mob that matches the player's keypress.
+If the keypress doesn't match any mob, all mobs' progress is reset, fixing the combo bug with multiple mobs.

 ## Curriculum Design